Our September Book of the Month is Le Corbusier, the Dishonest Architect by Malcolm Millais.

-We are offering all of our readers a generous 60% discount on this best-selling title.
-To redeem your discount, please enter the promotional code BOMNOV17 during checkout.
-Please note that this is a time-limited offer that will expire on 30th November 2017.
+We are offering all of our readers a generous 60% discount on this book throughout September.
+To redeem your discount, please enter the promotional code BOMSEP18 during checkout.
+Please note that this is a time-limited offer that will expire on 1st October 2018.

 Revisionist books such as Millais’ often receive a difficult reception, but the book has been widely acclaimed in architectural circles.
 Please see below for examples of the praise it has been receiving:

 "[This] is a brave book and a necessary book, a vital step toward truth in architecture today. [...]
 [The] book is chock-a-block with a multitude of examples, each explained in detail from an engineering as well as an architectural perspective. [...]
 With Le Corbusier, the Dishonest Architect, Malcolm Millais has helped to pull the world, and maybe even the world of architecture, back toward a path of sanity about architecture’s reigning icon."